-At the 19th annual SLJ Summer Law School students will be given the opportunity to enrol in exciting and academically rigorous units at the beautiful Gold Coast campus, near North Kirra beach and Coolangatta.
+At the 20th Annual SLJ Summer Law School students will be given the opportunity to enrol in exciting and academically rigorous units at the beautiful Gold Coast campus and at the SAE Byron Bay Campus.

 Delivered by internationally recognised experts in their field, these units will continue the summer school tradition of offering niche and non-mainstream subjects as part of an exciting and academically rigorous program.

 The Summer Law School is ideal for students, lawyers, industry professionals, senior administrators and those requiring knowledge and understanding from the units on offer.
 Cross-institutional, non-award and international students are particularly welcome.
 Legal practitioners may be eligible for MCLE/CLE points.

 Intensive dates: 11-14 December, 2017 at the SCU Gold Coast campus

 This unit provides students with an introduction to negotiations and transactional legal practice.
 This unit is structured around a simulated negotiation exercise where students will be actively involved in the international business negotiation process.
 Students will represent different international companies interested in working together to exploit a new technology.
 The form of collaboration could be a joint venture, a licensing agreement or a long term supply contract.

 Presenter: Jay Gary Finkelstein

 Jay Finkelstein practices corporate and securities law, offering three decades of experience in international and domestic negotiated transactions, mergers and acquisitions, joint ventures, securities offerings, corporate structuring, general contractual relationships and general corporate law.
 Mr. Finkelstein is also a member of the adjunct faculties at Stanford, Berkeley and Georgetown law schools and has been teaching international business negotiations since 2003.